motorrin/arch-smart-update/README.md

   > *Recommendation:* Wait **6 hours**.
 - **📦 Standard Packages & AUR:**
   > *Recommendation:* Wait **3 hours**.
 - **💡 Customizing the lists:** You don't have to wait for an update to add your specific apps to these categories!
-You can easily append your own packages to the NUKE, CRIT, or FEAT lists using the user_packages.conf file, and your changes will survive all future script updates.
+You can easily append your own packages to the NUKE, CRIT, or FEAT lists using the settings.conf file, and your changes will survive all future script updates.

 ---